|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 Norway isn’t covered by the EU Blue Card scheme which applies in many other countries in Europe.

-Non EU, EEA nationals need a visa.
+Non-EU/EEA nationals need a visa.
 The applications have to be lodged at the Norwegian consulate or embassy in the country of residence.
 Exemption if the non-EU/EEA nationals home country have an agreement with Norway.

-Non EU nationals in general need to apply for a residency permit, except if their home country has an agreement with Norway.
+Non-EU nationals in general need to apply for a residency permit, except if their home country has an agreement with Norway.

 |Driving license||As a main rule, driving licences issued in EU/EEA countries can be used in Norway for as long as they are valid, and they can be exchanged for a Norwegian driving licence without any tests.
 The rules for driving licences issued in non-EU/EEA countries are stricter.
 Driving licences from most countries outside the EU/EEA can be used in Norway for up to three months.
 Driving licences from only a few of these countries can be exchanged for a Norwegian driving licence, provided you pass a new practical driving test (and in some cases also a theory test) within given deadlines.|

 |STOCK OPTION PLAN||

 Tax on stock options are 28 % of the benefit.
 Stock options acquired through work is taxed as income, the tax rate depends on your income tax rate.

 If an employee of a private limited liability company is given the option to acquire shares in the company under a general company scheme and the benefit does not exceed 20 percent of the sales value (up to a maximum of NOK 3,000 per annum), the benefit is tax-free and you should not report it.

 Concerns small and recently established private limited companies where the aim is to enable companies to recruit and retain high-quality labour.
 The scheme was introduced on 1 January 2018.
 Under the new scheme, the taxable benefit associated with such options, up to a limit of NOK 500,000, will generally not be taxed until the shares are realised.